jaseg/gerbolyze/README.rst

 webapp using this tool in the backend with this tool's source.

 I get that some people have issues with the AGPL.
-In case this license prevents you from using this software, please send me [an email](mailto:agpl.sucks@jaseg.de) and I can grant you an exception.
+In case this license prevents you from using this software, please send me `an email <mailto:agpl.sucks@jaseg.de>`__ and I can grant you an exception.
 I want this software to be useful to as many people as possible and I wouldn't want the license to be a hurdle to anyone.
 OTOH I see a danger of some cheap board house just integrating a fork into their webpage without providing their changes back upstream, and I want to avoid that so the default license is still AGPL.